 A good handlebar mustache with a beard can turn heads.
 But if it were that easy to keep one, everyone would be walking around with one.

-How to Grow a Handlebar Mustache with Beard
+How to Grow a Handlebar Mustache With A Beard

 Growing a handlebar mustache with a beard can be simple, but maintaining and shaping it is where things get tricky.
 Here are six steps to growing a mustache and a beard.